CBT notes with clinical review example

 Please do not use N/A. Please indicate that you have explored this with your client and document their response.

-Suicidal Thoughts: *
+Suicidal Thoughts:

 James scored 0 on PHQ9 Q9.
-We discussed this further, and James confirmed that he had no suicidal or self-harm thoughts and he felt able to keep himself safe.
+We discussed this further, and James confirmed that he had no suicidal or self-harm thoughts, and he felt able to keep himself safe.

-Current Plan: *
+Current Plan:

 James confirmed he had no plans to harm himself or end his life.

-Access to Means: *
+Access to Means:

 James confirmed that he had not made any preparations or gathered any means by which to harm himself or end his life.

-Intent Rating: *
+Intent Rating:

-Self-harm Thoughts: *
+Self-harm Thoughts:

 James confirmed he had no self-harm thoughts since our last session.

-History: *
+History:

 James has disclosed one historic suicide attempt – please see initial assessment for full details.

-Risk Factors: *
+Risk Factors:

 There has been no change in risk factors (please see initial assessment for full details)

-Current Triggers: *
+Current Triggers:

 Triggers remain the same as at initial assessment (work-based stress).

-Safeguarding Issues: *
+Safeguarding Issues:

-There are no current safeguarding concerns.
+There are no current safeguarding concerns

-Protective Factors: *
+Protective Factors:

 James confirmed that his children and his wife remain his protective factors.

-Risk Management and Safety Plan: *
+Risk Management and Safety Plan:

+James has confirmed if anything was to change, he would reach out to his GP, or NHS 111 (if out if hours).
 James has been provided with a safety plan which has been uploaded to his file as an attachment.
 The safety plan also contains contact details for services such as the Samaritans.

-Risk Formulation: *
+Risk Formulation:

 James presents with one historic suicide attempt (please see initial assessment for further details), this was triggered by several bereavements in a short space of time.